rwood-97/multi_node_inference/README.md

 ## `qwen.py` and `qwen_chat.py`

-The `qwen.py` and `qwen_chat.py` scripts are simple examples of how to use transformers to load and run Qwen.
+The `qwen.py` and `qwen_chat.py` scripts are simple examples of how to use transformers to load and run the Qwen3-225B model.

 ## Refs